Nomination Deadline: October 15

-The award-winning author and/or illustrator receives a plaque and is the featured speaker at the luncheon.
+The award-winning author and/or illustrator receives a plaque and is the featured keynote speaker at the luncheon.

-Contact email@example.com with the title(s) and author(s) of the books you are nominating.
+Contact firstname.lastname@example.org with the title(s), author(s), and publication date(s) of the books you are nominating, as well as the award for which you would like to be considered.
 We will give you the award committee contact information to send the books to the members directly.
 No other forms are required.
 NCTE members should use the submission form on the Children’s Book Award homepage.

-Orbis Pictus Award seals are available to accompany winning books and their future printings.
+Orbis Pictus Award® seals are available to accompany winning books and their future printings.
 The seals serve to endorse the excellence of the books and distinguish them from among the thousands of books published each year.
-Seals are complimentary and are available in gold for winning books, silver for honor books, and bronze for recommended books.

-Many of the Orbis Pictus Winner, Honor, and Recommended books are available in one place on Bookshop.com at NCTE’s shop.
-(NCTE and local bookstores receive a commission for purchases made through this link.)
+Many of the Orbis Pictus Award® Winner, Honor, and Recommended books are available in one place on Bookshop.org at NCTE’s shop.
+(NCTE and independent bookstores receive a small commission for purchases made through this link.)